Crowns

 Tooth repair looks natural with crowns from Pembroke Pines, FL dentist

 Teeth are strong and hard, but sometimes their durable structure is compromised.
 Dental crowns reinstate oral function, protecting and strengthening damaged teeth.
-At Pines Dental Associates in Pembroke Pines, FL, Dr. Milton Ruiz creates porcelain teeth that look beautifully natural.
+At Pines Dental Associates in Pembroke Pines, FL, Dr. Carlos Llapur creates porcelain teeth that look beautifully natural.

 White tooth caps are versatile

 Dental crowns are sometimes called caps because they encircle the part of the tooth that extends above the gumline.
-Dr. Ruiz may recommend crowns in these situations:
+Dr. Llapur may recommend crowns in these situations:

 - Extensive tooth decay – When a cavity is too large to support a traditional filling, the tooth can be saved with a crown.